 But how can such a power-hungry appliance reduce the electricity bill?

+It all comes down to how many amps does a tankless water heater draw (since the voltage is always the same: 220/240V).
 Let’s calculate a bit to see how much electricity does an on-demand tankless hot water heater use:

 How Much Does It Cost To Run An Electric Tankless Water Heater?